m3data/collective-futurecrafting/_craft/playground.md

 theme="terra-sky"
 content="
 <p>Remember those magical playground moments?
 When a simple game of make-believe could turn into an epic adventure?
 When learning felt like play and play felt like discovering whole new worlds?</p>
 <p>That spark hasn't gone anywhere.
 It's just waiting to be rekindled.
-To be re-cognised by all of us as a powerful force for change and transformation.</p>
+To be re/cognised by all of us as a powerful force for change and transformation.</p>
 <p>In this playground, we're aiming to bring back that spirit of joyful discovery—but with a twist. </p>
 <p>We want to cocraft spaces with you.
 Where play becomes a portal to deeper understanding, where games become bridges between hearts and minds, where having fun and facing our biggest challenges as Earthians go hand in hand.</p>
 <p>Think of it as recess for your soul, but also as a laboratory for collective moral imagination.
 A place where we can:</p>